duglin/helloworld/README.md

   to verify they're authenticated with your Knative subscription.
 This can basically be any random string you want
 - `sink`: this is the link to our `rebuild` service.
-This field holds the destination for the incoming event.
+This field holds the destination for the incoming events.
 It could be a service (Knative or Kube), or it could be a Knative Channel - which I don't cover in this demo.